TellusR/tellusr-solr-template/README.md

 `bin/ttb create <collection name>`

-Where you replace <collection name> with the name of your collection.
-This will create new config files, based on the example files shipped with solr, with TellusR preconfigured.
+You should replace <collection name> with the name of your collection.
+This will create new config files, based on the example files shipped with solr, with TellusR preconfigured for a collection of that name.
+You will find the newly created files in the subdirectory `configset/<collection name>/conf/*`.